msanatan/msanatan.github.io/blog/2024/making-a-desktop-game-mobile-first-in-unity/index.md

 ---
 title: "Making a Desktop Game Mobile First in Unity"
 date: 2024-08-05 13:00:00
+categories:
   - game development
 tags:
   - unity
   - game development
 ---

 I recently learned how to move a player via touch screen swipes in Unity, and thought I'd share how and why I've done it!